jacobgonz/maya_aov_manager/README.md

 It's only available for maya versions up to maya-2016

-Written documentation not available at present.
+Written documentation is not available at present.

 For help watch the AOV Manager section of this video: https://vimeo.com/214507289